pslisko/performa365docs/docs/howto/manage_activities/classroom_virtual.rst

 Activity will be updated to all enrolled learners who have not yet finished this course, regardless if they have finished the activity or not.
 Changing the status of an activity to *OFF* will only hide it from learners who haven't completed it.
 All learners who have compleated the activity will still be able to see in the course's activity list.

-Delete a Classroom /Virtual Classroom Activity
+Delete a Classroom /Virtual Classroom
 *************************************************

 #.
 On the course page's sub-menu click **Manage** to open a dropdown menu.